15 seconds that changed the San Francisco Bay Area: Devastation of the 1989 quake remembered

-On the 33rd anniversary of the deadly Loma Prieta earthquake, the Bay Area still remembers the panic.
+On this day in history, the deadly Loma Prieta earthquake changed the San Francisco Bay area for ever.
+On the 34th anniversary tremblor, the Bay Area still remembers the panic.
 The quake claimed 63 lives across the area.

-The San Francisco Bay Area was celebrating on October 17, 1989, as both home teams faced off against each other in Game 3 of the World Series.
-The mood lasted until 5:04 p.m. when the Loma Prieta earthquake, a 6.5 magnitude, shook for 15 seconds and changed the Bay Area forever.
+The San Francisco Bay Area was celebrating on October 17, 1989, as both home teams faced off against each other in Game 3 of the World Series, the Battle of the Bay.
+The mood lasted until 5:04 p.m. when the Loma Prieta earthquake, a magnitude 6.9, shook for 20 seconds and changed the Bay Area forever.

-Fans and players fled Candlestick Park, some screaming and some in shock.
+Fans and players fled Candlestick Park, about 60 miles from the epicenter, some screaming and some in shock.
 About 25 million viewers watched and heard the panic as the TV broadcast flickered and failed.
-When the network came back on the air, sports reporters were turned into news reporters telling the world the tragedy unfolding.
+When the network came back on the air, sports reporters turned into news reporters telling the world of the tragedy unfolding.

 "The sound of the quake in the stadium was like a huge freight train passing, and my son clutched at my waist as the place rocked and rolled," recalled a local who was at the baseball game on KTVU FOX 2’s Facebook site.
 "It took several hours before we could leave the parking lot for the nerve-wracking drive across the San Mateo Bridge and home to Dublin."